fredcommo/shiny_on_EC2/README.md

-#### Create a EC2 Ubuntu instance: aws.amazon.com/
+#### Creating an EC2 Ubuntu instance: aws.amazon.com/
 I don't want to go through this process.
-Amazon has a nice tutorial, very easy to follow.
+Amazon has a nice [tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), very easy to follow.

 Note:
 ubuntu-trusty-14.04-amd64-server-20150325 (ami-47a23a30) works fine, and a t2-micro is enough for testing this.